Harsh-Wardhan-404/Picasso/README.md

 Signup is in progres - currently you do get the userid in response,
 do:
-1. Redirect
+1. Add join room logic
-2. Store session
+2.

 ### To DO
 1. Change the jwt token which we have hardcoded, file - (/Users/harshwardhansaindane/projects/Picasso/apps/excalidraw-frontend/components/RoomCanvas.tsx)